 I’m many things.
-I’m Suzanne, I’m Mom, I’m wife, I’m caregiver, I’m pet owner, I’m author, I’m flexitarian, I’m photographer, I’m happy.
-These are the things that popped into my mind first.
-I could dig just under that surface and acknowledge that I’m demanding, empathetic, logical, loyal, a dreamer.
-Deeper still, I often fight depression, am Type 2 diabetic, and have struggled with weight issues my whole life.
+I’m Mom, wife, caregiver, pet owner, author, flexitarian, photographer, happy, demanding, empathetic, logical, loyal, a dreamer.
+I live with depression, Type 2 diabetes, and have struggled with weight issues my whole life.

 I came up with some basic guidelines.
 The word guidelines is important – they are not rules.
 Rules are hard and fast, black and white, inflexible.
 I use the word guidelines because they imply flexibility.
 I can bend them and then bend them back.
 I can make them work for each day of the week, or each hour of the day if I need to work in smaller chunks.
 Guidelines are forgiving.

 My 10 guidelines:

 - Eat vegan 80% of the time.
 Preferably raw vegan, even if I need to warm the food in winter.
 The other 20% is about making life easier, healthy choices but not necessarily vegan.

 - No sugar.
 (I’m diabetic)